-Sir G. CAVE: I wish to reply to the two speeches in which comment was made upon the action of my Department, and I should like to put before the House at once what I have to say in answer to them.
-I will refer first to the remarks of my hon. and gallant Friend the Member for Ashton-under-Lyme (Commander Wedgwood) with regard to Mr. Morel.
-He pronounced a glowing eulogy upon his friend, Mr. Morel, which I have no doubt was heard with pleasure by others who are also his friends.
-It is not my business in any way to decry or belittle the services which are said to have been rendered by Mr. Morel to the natives of the Congo State.
-Mr. Morel has broken the ${ m this}$ country, andhe is now paying the penalty imposed upon It would not be right for me to say one word in derogation of good work he may have done in past time!
+Sir G. CAVE: I wish to reply to the two speeches in which comment was made upon the action of my Department, and L should like to put before the House at once what I have to say in answer to them, I will refer first to the remarks of my hon. and gallant Friend the Member for, Ashton-under-Lyme .
+(Commander Wedgwood) with regard to Mr. Morel. , He pronounced a glowing eulogy-upon his friend, Mr. Morel, which I have no doubt was. heard with pleasure by others who are also. his friends.
+It is not my business in any way to decry or belittle the services which are said to have been rendered by Mr. Morel to the natives of the Congo-State.
+Mr. Morel has broken the laws of this country, and the iss now (paying the) penalty imposed upon him.
+It would not be right for mer to say one word in derogation of good work he may have done in past time !
 I am willing to believe that in past times he used an able pen in a good cause.
-He has since used it, as I believe, in a bad cause, and used it in a bad cause not only before but during the War.
-For the moment, however, neither use of his pen seems to me to be a material matter.
-Mr. Morel broke a law which was passed for the protection of this country in the War.
-He broke it knowingly, knowing what the law was, and intending to evade it.
-He attempted secretly to convey matter out of this country which, rightly or wrongly, was regarded as injurious to the interests of this country.
+He has since used it, as I believe, in a bad cause and used it in a bad cause not only before. but during the War.
+For the moment. however; neither use of his pen seems to; me to be a material matter.
+Mr. Morelbroke a law which was passed for the protection of this country in the War. cHe? broke it knowingly, knowing what the law; was, and intending to evade the Her attempted secretly to convey matter out of this country which, rightly or wrongly,was regarded as injurious to the interests of this country.
 His prosecution was not undertaken by me.
-I knew nothing of it until I saw the results in the paper, and the comments which my hon, and gallant Friend has chosen to make upon the action of the Home Office are entirely unjustified and misplaced.
-I know, as he knows, that the breach of the law is not denied, that it is indeed admitted by him, and it was within the competence of the Court, without any guidance from me, to determine what penalty Mr. Morel had incurred.
+I knew nothing of it until I saw the results in the paper, and the comments which my hon. and gallant Friend has chosen to make upon the action of the Home Office, are entirely unjustified and misplaced.
+Lknow, as he knows, that the breach of the law is not denied, that it is indeed admitted by him, and it was within the competence of the Court, without any guidance from me, to determine what penalty Mr. Morel had incurred.

-Commander WEDGWOOD: Was no one consulted before the prosecution?
+Commander WEDGWOOD Was no one consulted before the prosecution?